bureau14/qdb-api-r/README.md

 ### quasardb C API

 To build the R API, you will need the C API.
-It can either be installed on the machine (e.g. on UNIX in `/usr/lib` or `/usr/local/lib`) or you can unpack the C API archive in `inst` directory.
+It can either be installed on the machine system-wide (e.g. on UNIX in `/usr/lib` or `/usr/local/lib`) or you can unpack the C API archive in `inst` directory.
+On Windows, you need to verify additionally that the `qdb_api.dll` is in the `PATH` environment variable.

 You can get the C API as well as other tools from [our download page](https://www.quasardb.net/-Get-).

 ### Building the extension from source